Sarah Geronimo: 2002–2003: Star for a Night and rise to prominence

-Star for a Night and Popstar: A Dream Come True

 Geronimo was a junior at the University of Santo Tomas Education High School when she joined the reality television singing contest Star for a Night, based on the British talent show of the same name.
 Looking back, she recalled that she had auditioned for the contest three times, and was resentful after her second attempt.
 She won the competition on March 1, 2003, at the PhilSports Arena in Pasig City, performing a cover of Celine Dion's "To Love You More".
 After her win, she was signed to a record deal with Viva Records.
 She stated that her family was her inspiration despite the challenges they have been through.
 Geronimo then continued studying through homeschooling at the Angelicum College, where she received her high-school diploma in 2007.

 After Star for a Night, Geronimo released her debut studio album Popstar: A Dream Come True.
 It included the singles "Sa Iyo", written by Jun Murillo, "Forever's Not Enough", written by Vehnee Saturno, and her rendition of Dion's "To Love You More".
 The album has sold over 300,000 units in the Philippines, and was certified 5× platinum.
 In support of the album, she headlined a concert in October at the Music Museum in Greenhills, San Juan.

-Acting debut and Sweet Sixteen

-Geronimo made her film debut in the 2003 drama film Filipinas, where she played the role of a daughter who remained in the Philippines when her father (played by Richard Gomez) relocated to the United States.
-Its soundtrack includes Geronimo's rendition of "Paano Kita Mapasasalamatan?".
-She also starred in the film Captain Barbell, based on the superhero of the same name, in a supporting role as a younger sister of the title character (played by Bong Revilla).
-The following year, she starred in a leading role on the television series Sarah the Teen Princess.
-Next, she appeared in the film Annie B.

 At the second inauguration of Gloria Macapagal Arroyo on June 30, 2004, in Manila, Geronimo sang the Philippine National Anthem.
 The following month, she, Erik Santos, and Rachelle Ann Go co-headlined the concert titled Night of the Champions at the Araneta Coliseum in Quezon City; the production won the Best Major Concert Collaboration at the 2005 Aliw Awards.
 Her second studio album, Sweet Sixteen, was released that year; it contained the lead single, "How Could You Say You Love Me".
 The album was certified 2× platinum by the Philippine Association of the Record Industry (PARI).
-Her next film, Lastikman: Unang Banat, based on Mars Ravelo's comics superhero Lastikman, saw Geronimo as the love interest of the title character (played by Mark Bautista).
-In 2005, she joined the cast of the teen-oriented television program SCQ Reload: Kilig Ako and hosted the reality shows Little Big Star and Search for the Star in a Million.
+She also hosted the reality shows Little Big Star and Search for the Star in a Million.
 Next, she headlined her concert titled The Other Side at the Araneta Coliseum.